monaboiste/hazel-private-branch/README.md

 Clone the repository with `git clone --recursive https://github.com/monaboiste/hazel-private-branch.git`.

 If the repository was cloned non-recursively previously, use `git submodule update --init` to clone the necessary submodules.

 In order to generate VS solution run `win-genproj.bat` inside scripts folder.

+*Note: Hazelnut is temporary used as test playground, so it MUST be mark as startup project.
+Sandbox app is unused for the time being.*